 Jane den Hollander

-For more Impact Stories, click here
+For more stories like Meagan's, click here

 Deakin University is committed to respecting the rights of our donors and to developing partnerships based on mutual trust and respect.
 The University is proud to have committed to the Code of Practice for Australian University Philanthropy (103 KB)